Teez Tabor

-Jalen "Teez" Tabor (born December 31, 1995) is an American professional football safety.
-He played college football at Florida, and was selected in the second round of the 2017 NFL draft by the Detroit Lions.
+Jalen "Teez" Tabor (born December 31, 1995) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Florida Gators, and was selected in the second round of the 2017 NFL draft by the Detroit Lions.

 Early life

 Tabor attended Friendship Collegiate Academy in Washington, D.C.
 Tabor was rated by Rivals.com as a five-star recruit.
 He originally committed to the University of Arizona to play college football, but he would later switch his commitment to the University of Florida.

 College career

-As a true freshman at Florida in 2014, Tabor played in all 12 games and had five starts under head coach Will Muschamp.
+As a true freshman with the Gators in 2014, Tabor played in all 12 games and had five starts under head coach Will Muschamp.
 He finished the season with 31 tackles, one interception and two sacks.
 Before the 2015 season, Tabor and the Gators would have a new head coach, Jim McElwain, after the departure of Muschamp.
 As a sophomore in 2015, he started nine of the 13 games and was a first-team All-Southeastern Conference (SEC) selection after recording 39 tackles, four interceptions, and one sack.
 As a junior in 2016, Tabor earned his second career first-team All-SEC selection.
 He would forgo his senior season and enter the 2017 NFL draft.